florianbrinkmann/lazy-loading-responsive-images/README.md

 * Images inserted via `img` or `picture` in posts, pages, Custom Post Types, Text Widgets, …
 * Post thumbnails.
+* Inline background images.
+* Or all images and other enabled media in the markup (that is not excluded or already has a lazy loading attribute), via the option to process the complete markup.
 * iFrames.*
 * Video elements.*
 * Audio elements.*